Understanding your future expected returns is an important part of your investment plan.

 - UK government bonds: -2.6%5 [28]

-Previously, 10-year actual returns were far ahead of the forecasts but one explanation is that our returns had been juiced by successive waves of quantitative easing from Central Banks.
-Perhaps, too, the retrenchment of globalisation is also a factor.
+Previously, the 10-year actual returns had run far ahead of the forecasts.
+Maybe these realised returns had been juiced by waves of quantitative easing from Central Banks?
+Perhaps the retrenchment of globalisation more recently has also been a factor.

 Take it steady,